Christianity & Hellenism

 family or friends subject us to testing?
 Why should

-we test them, and if they fail, cost them our love, support, and
+we test them, and if they fail, lose our love, support, and association?

 3. How can a God gracious enough to give His own son to mankind have

 ever been so ungracious as to forbid Man the fruit from a mere tree?
 Has